Eikix/zkuniversity/week4/assignment/README.md

 Proposed solution: Make a zkp of the delta of some EVM chain state -> Bob's account: from X to X + 200 Ether and my account: from Y to Y-200 (+ await some blocks for finality).
 This allows for multi-chain light clients and trustless bridging.

 Leveraged zero-knowledge proofs' characteristics: succintness and fairness

+Comments from co-students: Wouldn't your service just replace the existing centralised service (e.g. bridge)?
+It's a new type of bridge, so still interesting idea for a project!

 ## Question 5: Thinking in ZK